svenkreiss/svenkreiss.github.io/content/dvds-js-v0.1.0.md

 > Checkout the code on [github.com/svenkreiss/dvds-js](http://github.com/svenkreiss/dvds-js).

 The aim of `dvds-js` is to have data structures in JavaScript that you can `fork()`, serialize and send over the wire, `commit()` to and then stream back and `merge()` with full conflict resolution.
+Here, data structures means anything that can be serialized with JSON.

-This post is about the very first dev release, version 0.1.0.
+This post is about the first development release, version 0.1.0.

 ## Loading the Library